ClojureBridgeLondon/organise-clojurebridge-london/index.md

 There should be 2-4 people involved in organising a ClojureBridge London event, to help spread the work around.
 Clojurebridge.org recommends you join their [organising mailing list](https://groups.google.com/forum/#!forum/clojurebridge-workshops)

+# Roles to assign

+You will need someone to take responsibility for the following roles.
+A person can take on more than one role, however each role does require an amount of work.

+* Organiser - runs the overal event and makes sure everything happens.
+They are also the public face of the event, so this person should preferably represent the community you are trying to reach.
+* Host - ensures access to the venue and provides all the services
+* Sponsor - provides some or all of the financial support
+* Teacher Trainer - teaches the teachers & assistants about the event and manages consensus of how the event will work on the day.
+* Teachers - leads a group of students during the workshop, helps with install party
+* Assistants - supports the teacher during the workshop, helps with install party

+Optionally you can have someone who promotes the event, however it may be that everyone pitches in.
+Its best to co-ordinate promoting the event, so you inform any specific communities you are trying to reach first.

 # Venue & Host

 Select a suitable venue and a host (person who works at the venue).
 The host should preferably be one of the organisers.